-5.1.5 Pipeline to Stratford Power Station
+4.1.5 Pipeline to Stratford Power Station

 An 18-inch pipeline, 8.5 km in length, was installed between AGS and SPS in 2013 for the bidirectional conveyance of gas associated with the AGS project.
 A fibre optic cable was installed in the same trench.
 The pipeline route crosses 14 waterways, comprising the Kahouri and Piakau Streams and unnamed tributaries of the Kahouri (2) and Piakau (4) Streams in the Patea catchment, and unnamed tributaries of the Makara (5) and Ahuroa (1) Streams in the Waitara catchment.
-The pipeline route is shown in Figure 5.
+The pipeline route is shown in Figure 8 below.

-Figure 6 Pipeline route from Ahuroa B Gas storage to Stratford Power Station
+Figure 8 Pipeline route from Ahuroa B Gas storage to Stratford Power Station

-5.2 Resource consents
+4.2 Resource consents

-A summary of the consents held by Contact Energy Limited in relation to Ahuroa Gas Storage facility and the gas pipeline connecting it to Stratford Power Station is given in Table 28 and Table 29.
+A summary of the consents held by Contact Energy Limited in relation to Ahuroa Gas Storage facility and the gas pipeline connecting it to Stratford Power Station is given in the following Tables 31 and 32 respectively.
 A copy of each of the consents for the storage and pipeline can be found in Appendix II and Appendix III, respectively.